 - BMI provides an estimate of a person’s body fat.

-- BMI charts are used to see if you are underweight, normal, or overweight compared to other teens.
+- BMI charts are used to see if you are underweight, normal, overweight, or obese.

 - A high BMI can mean that a person is at risk for health-related problems such as high blood pressure or diabetes.

-BMI is used to estimate a person’s body fat based on their height and weight.
+BMI is a ratio of a person’s height and weight.
+It does not measure body fat, but can be an indicator of body fatness.
 Everyone needs some body fat, but having too much body fat can put a person at risk for health problems such as high blood pressure and diabetes.
 Having too little body fat is also unhealthy.